 Deep drilling conducted by the WGJV since 2008 has identified a world class porphyry deposit at Wafi-Golpu (the Golpu deposit) suited to bulk underground mining techniques, similar to those being employed by Newcrest at Cadia Valley Operations.

 Currently, the Wafi-Golpu project includes the Golpu copper-gold porphyry deposit, the Nambonga copper-gold porphyry deposit and the Wafi high sulfidation epithermal gold deposit.

-Exploration activity to date has shown that the Wafi-Golpu tenements host one of the highest grade porphyry copper systems in south-east Asia (the Golpu deposit), comparable with other world class systems such as Ok Tedi and Bougainville, also in Papua New Guinea.
+Exploration activity to date has shown that the Wafi-Golpu tenements host one of the highest grade porphyry copper systems in south-east Asia (the Golpu deposit).

 The Golpu deposit is one of several porphyry ore bodies identified along the 25 kilometre long Wafi-Transfer.
 Newcrest and its joint venture partner are actively exploring this highly prospective terrain for additional deposits.

-If the WGJV proceeds with the development of a mine at Wafi-Golpu, a detailed environmental and social impact assessment process will be carried out to identify potential environmental, social and community impacts.
+If the WGJV proceeds with the development of a mine at Golpu, a detailed environmental and social impact assessment will be carried out to identify potential environmental, social and community impacts.
 From these assessments, comprehensive environmental management and mitigation plans will be developed and put in place.

 For more information, download the latest Newcrest Sustainability Report.